easysql/vscode-ext/README.md

 ## Release Notes

-Basic highlight for ETLs written in Easy SQL.
+Language features for ETLs written in Easy SQL, including syntax highlight, code completion, syntax diagnostics, and hover for more information.

+### 1.0.0

+Basic code completion, diagnostics, hover for more information implemented.

 ### 0.2.0